-We are searching for committed and excited PhD students to work on Centre projects starting in 2021.
-Generous scholarships of up to $40,000 per annum are available to successful applicants.
-Applicants must have an understanding of the foundations of data science, for example a qualification in mathematics, statistics, computer science or a strong quantitative background such as engineering, econometrics or earth sciences.
+We currently have 16 committed and excited PhD candidates working on Centre projects.
+DARE HDR’s have an understanding of the foundations of data science, for example a qualification in mathematics, statistics, computer science or a strong quantitative background such as engineering, econometrics or earth sciences.

-DARE PhD candidates will undertake a cohort based learning and professional development program including advanced data science.
+The DARE PhD candidates are undertaking a cohort based learning and professional development program including advanced data science.
 Candidates may also undertake field work in rural and regional Australia as part of their one-year industry placement.
 Opportunities for conference presentations, exchange study with the Alan Turing Institute (UK) and employment in industry or government at the end of the program are also available.
 Stipends support candidatures of three years, with the opportunity to spend some of the time (up to one year) in an industry placement programme, applying their data science skills to support best possible evidence-based management of the nation’s natural resources.